Race Website

 Description

-Join us for the spring session of the 2025 Fast Track 5k and 10K Training Program (Kalamazoo) presented by Kalamazoo Area Runners (KAR).
-The Fast Track program offers three levels of workouts designed to meet your goals whether beginner or experienced runner.
-Led by trained KAR coaches, the program targets the Kalamazoo Klassic and includes training schedules, individual guidance, clinics and structured Tuesday track workouts in a fun and supportive environment.
-New this year, an optional, companion, endurance based, workout (lactic thresholds, tempos, etc.) will be offered Thursday evening at 6:00.
-The Tuesday track sessions are conducted at 6:00 pm Tuesday nights (beginner, walk-to-run group begins at 5:30) at WMU Kanley Track and programs run 9 weeks from April 15 to June 10.
+Join us for the spring session of the 2026 Fast Track 5k and 10K Training Program (Kalamazoo) presented by Kalamazoo Area Runners (KAR).
+The Fast Track program offers two levels of workouts designed to meet your goals whether beginner or experienced runner.
+Led by trained KAR coaches, the program targets the Kalamazoo Klassic and includes training schedules, individual guidance, clinics and structured Wednesday track workouts in a fun and supportive environment.
+The Wednesday track sessions are conducted 6:00 to 7:30 pm at WMU Kanley Track and programs run 9 weeks from April 14 to June 9.

 Program Levels: